I've partnered with Apex Hosting! In my experience, their servers are lag-free, easy to manage, and of high quality. Check them out here:

 - Option to set the farmland trample behavior.
 By default, farmland cannot be trampled by an entity if it has Feather Falling on its boots.
 This only works on Forge 1.12.2-188.8.131.5218 and newer.

 - More Roman numerals.
 Minecraft technically supports enchantment levels from -32768 to 32767 and potion levels from -128 to 127, but has localizations for very few of them.
 RandomTweaks generates these localizations at runtime.

-- Option to allow players to sleep near mobs with custom names and an option to disable the bed proximity requirement for sleep.
-If either of these options are enabled on a version of Minecraft older than 1.12, 1.12+ bed behavior is used.
+- Option to allow players to sleep near mobs with custom names, an option to disable the bed proximity requirement for sleep and an option to make nearby monsters glow when a player attempts to sleep.
+If any of these options are enabled on a version of Minecraft older than 1.12, 1.12+ bed behavior is used.

 - Players drop their heads when they die.
 The drop chances can be configured.
 To ensure head stacking works properly, it is recommended to also install RandomPatches.

 - Living entities with custom names drop name tags when they die.
 This is disabled by default.